WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 **[Content ready for review](https://github.com/orgs/WordPress/projects/33/views/17)**

 - See [Guidelines for reviewing content](https://make.wordpress.org/training/handbook/training-team-how-to-guides/guidelines-for-reviewing-content-on-learn/) when reviewing content.
+- We have # issues ready for review

 **[Feedback awaiting validation](https://github.com/orgs/WordPress/projects/78/views/3)**

 - See [Validating and Applying Content Feedback](https://make.wordpress.org/training/handbook/training-team-how-to-guides/how-we-use-github/validating-and-applying-content-feedback/) for step-by-step guidance on validating feedback.
+- We have # issues that require validation

 **[Topics awaiting vetting](https://github.com/orgs/WordPress/projects/105/views/1)**

 - See [Vetting Topic Ideas](https://make.wordpress.org/training/handbook/training-team-how-to-guides/how-we-use-github/vetting-topic-ideas/) for step-by-step guidance on vetting topic ideas.
+- We have # issues that require vetting

 **[Good first issues for developers](https://github.com/orgs/WordPress/projects/71/views/7)**

 - See [Developing Learn WordPress](https://make.wordpress.org/training/handbook/training-team-how-to-guides/developing-learn-wordpress/) for instructions on contributing to the Learn WordPress code.
+- We have # issues requiring development

 **[Validated feedback awaiting fix](https://github.com/orgs/WordPress/projects/78/views/4)**

 - Faculty Editors, see [Validating and Applying Content Feedback](https://make.wordpress.org/training/handbook/training-team-how-to-guides/how-we-use-github/validating-and-applying-content-feedback/) for step-by-step guidance on applying feedback that has been validated.
+- We have # issues awaiting a fix

 ## 3. Contribution Acknowledgement